zerolawtech/ZAP-Tech/docs/multisig.rst

 .. method:: MultiSig.ownerID()

-    The bytes32 ID hash of the issuer.
+    The bytes32 ID hash of the org.

     .. code-block:: python